Katherine Stewart MacPhail: Sremska Kamenica

 In the spring of 1934, the work on the new hospital was completed, all necessary equipment was ordered, and lists of patients scheduled to start treatment were compiled.
 The Royal Commission of the Danube Banovina approved the opening of the children's sanatorium.
 The building consisted of a main frontal area and two symmetrically situated wings.
-The main part consisted of three departments of the hospital, a patient unit, a workshop, a radiotherapy department, a pharmacy section, a space intended for patients with infectious diseases and rooms for the sterilization of instruments and appliances.
+The main part consisted of three departments of the hospital, a patient unit, a workshop, a radiotherapy department, a pharmacy section, a space intended for patients with infectious diseases and rooms for the sterilisation of instruments and appliances.
 Also, there was an area for the administration of the hospital, as well as a warehouse for medicines and instruments.
 In the wings of the buildingm there was a kitchen with a pantry and a dining room for children.
 On the first floor were four-room dormitories for doctors and nurses.
 There were also four bathrooms and toilets arranged in the wings of the building.
 The hospital was built in accordance with the needs of patients who anticipated a longer stay for treatment.
 There were terraces in front of the south and west wings.
 Even the courtyard was fenced and decorated like a park.
 The orchard and vineyard were also located within the yard.

-The principal treatment of bone and joint tuberculosis at the time when antibiotics and antituberculotics did not exist consisted of increasing the general resistance of patients with hygienic and dietary regimen, fresh air therapy, heliotherapy (exposure to the sun during the day, during the winter exposure to artificial light), immobilization and various surgical procedures.
+The principal treatment of bone and joint tuberculosis at the time when antibiotics and antituberculotics did not exist consisted of increasing the general resistance of patients with hygienic and dietary regimen, fresh air therapy, heliotherapy (exposure to the sun during the day, during the winter exposure to artificial light), immobilisation and various surgical procedures.
 Special attention was also paid to hospital hygiene.
 School-age children attended daily classes that corresponded to their age and curriculum, after which they would receive a certificate at the end of the school year.
-The hospital also organized workshops that were part of the work therapy, where children attended art classes.
+The hospital also organised workshops that were part of the work therapy, where children attended art classes.
 Once a week, the Orthodox priest would come to provide the children with religious instruction.
-The hospital also had a library that was equipped with a large number of children's books, which were both educational and entertaining, and there were a handful of toys.
+The hospital also had a library that was equipped with a large number of children's books, which were both educational and entertaining, and some toys.